-The Company proposes to list the Common Shares distributed under this Prospectus as well as its existing issued and outstanding Common Shares on the TSX-V. Such listing will be subject to the Company fulfilling all the listing requirements of the TSX-V. If the Company fails to list the Common Shares on the TSX-V, the liquidity for its Common Shares would be significantly impaired, which may substantially decrease the trading price of the Common Shares.
+The Company has applied to the TSX-V to list the Unit Shares distributed under this Prospectus as well as its existing issued and outstanding Common Shares on the TSX-V. Such listing will be subject to the Company fulfilling all the listing requirements of the TSX-V, including the distribution of Units to the requisite number of shareholders.
+If the Company fails to list the Common Shares on the TSX-V, the liquidity for its Common Shares would be significantly impaired, which may substantially decrease the trading price of the Common Shares.
 In addition, in the future, Evergold's securities may fail to meet the continued listing requirements to be listed on the TSX-V. If the TSX-V delists the Common Shares from trading on its exchange, the Company could face significant material adverse consequences, including: